doubleangels/NextDNSManager/CONTRIBUTING.md

 ### Translations

-If you notice inaccuracies in translations, please open an issue to report them.
+If you notice inaccuracies in translations, please open an issue to report them or contribute to the [translation project](https://poeditor.com/join/project/EupqZ3cGCJ).

 ### Code Contributions